SlaviXG/Link-Keyword-Searcher/README.md

 # Interface:

 ## Input:
-List of keywords given in text file, which is specified via command line interface.
+List of keywords given in text file (by default: keywords.txt) among the links given in text file (by default: links.txt).
+The file paths can be specified via command line interface.

 ## Underneath:
 - Read from the text fie all the links to search the information in.